YOUR FIRST STEPS

 I will take you through each step in detail, describing the work you need to do on each one.

 STEP ONE: CHANGING WHAT YOU TELL YOURSELF ABOUT THE ISSUES SHE RAISES

-I am going to assume that the fact that you are reading this guide to change means that your partner has been complaining about certain aspects of your behavior for a long time (whether you have been hearing her or not).
+I am going to assume that the fact that you’re reading this guide means that your partner has been complaining about your behavior for a long time (whether you’ve been hearing her or not).
 Her grievances may include that you spend more time with your drinking buddies than you do with her, or that you’re too rough during sex or you pressure her to do things sexually that she doesn’t find appealing, or that you stick her with all the housework and child care, or that you insult her and act like you think you’re better than she is.

-So far, your internal messages about her complaints — we might call it your “self- talk” — have largely been that she doesn’t know what she’s talking about, or she’s making something out of nothing, or there’s something wrong with her.
+So far, your internal messages about her complaints – your “self- talk” – have largely been that she doesn’t know what she’s talking about, or she’s making something out of nothing, or there’s something wrong with her.
 If these weren’t your internal messages, you would have improved your behavior long ago.
-You have developed an elaborate set of internal messages that discredit your partner’s perspective, to convince yourself that you don’t need to take her complaints seriously.
+You’ve developed an elaborate set of internal messages that discredit your partner’s perspective, to convince yourself that you don’t need to take her complaints seriously.

-Observe your own thinking over the next couple of weeks; you’ll notice that you repeats these negative beliefs about her to yourself over and over, almost like a chant, as if you were trying to keep yourself convinced.
-So here’s the first point to focus on: Whatever she has been raising with you, you haven’t been hearing it; and as a result, you haven’t done anything meaningful to take care of the problems your behavior has created.
+Observe your own thinking over the next couple of weeks; you’ll notice that you repeat these negative beliefs about her to yourself over and over, almost like a chant, as if you were trying to keep yourself convinced.
+So here’s the first point to focus on: Whatever she has been bringing up with you about your behavior, you haven’t been hearing it.
+And as a result you haven’t done anything meaningful to take care of the problems your behavior has created.
 Fortunately, it isn’t too late.

 “She’s just trying to control me like a mother, that’s why she won’t stop bugging me.”